Frequently asked questions

 Is there a timeframe to make a complaint to the Ombudsman?

 A complaint is best brought to our Office as soon as possible after you have received a final decision from Hydro One.
-There are situations where the passage of time will prevent the Ombudsman from completing an investigation, including where a material portion of the records, information or staff involved are no longer available.
+While we typically limit reviews to complaints less than a year old, exceptions include cases where the issues are ongoing or other compelling circumstances exist.
+However, there are some situations where the passage of time will prevent the Ombudsman from completing an investigation, including where a material portion of the records, information or staff involved are no longer available.

 Isn’t the Ombudsman part of Hydro One?
 Why does it say it is “Independent”?

 The Ombudsman reports directly to the Board of Directors for Hydro One and operates separately from Hydro One’s business and typical staff structure.
-While the Ombudsman and her staff are paid by Hydro One, there are protections in place to ensure our work is performed independently.
+There are protections in place to ensure our work is performed both confidentially and independently.

 What if I am not satisfied with the outcome after complaining to the Ombudsman’s Office?